Antoine-Bergerault/18460-Project/README.md

 - Determine how we can create concurrent clients
     - Proposition 1: we can use a library implementing actors (ex: pykka, thespian)

+- Make sure the server and clients are working as expected (i.e., our results should be similar to what they got in the paper for the same configuration)

+- Implement different tasks
+    - Datasets can be found on Kaggle, it can be interesting to find the same datasets as they use the paper

+- Summarize statistics and comparisons with results in the paper

+- Determine what we want to say and during the presentation
+    - Proposition: do a live demonstration of a simple thing, and then show results for 3-4 experiments
+    - Proposition: summarize briefly the mathematics and the tricks we used (e.g., regularization, not inverting matrices...)

+- Determine a rough plan for the final report

 ## References